 The usage of AI chatbots in research has increased in recent years.
-They have the ability to collaborate, communicate, and automate tasks, such as data tracking, mining and analysis.
+They can collaborate, communicate, and automate tasks, such as data tracking, mining and analysis.
 By processing information in a fast and accurate manner, AI provides researchers in multiple fields with the means to increase informed decision-making and facilitate pattern recognition in data sets.
-For instance, AI is capable of identifying a multitude of treatments and correlations in healthcare, through patient data analysis.
+For instance, AI can identify a multitude of treatments and correlations in healthcare, through patient data analysis.
 Furthermore, by making use of this technology, economists are provided with forecasting models and swifter financial data examination (Cain et al., 2023).
 Moreover, AI is also integrated in disaster damage assessment, as a means of accelerating "aid responses and reconstruction efforts" (Hanson et al., 2023).